yvt/openspades/README.md

 ## Other
 ### !!IMPORTANT!!
 Save files and game files are kept seperate from OpenSpades.
 It is highly unlikely that OpenSpades+ will bork or modify an OpenSpades install in any way.
-To use your OpenSpades save file as a template for OpenSpades+, you can copy your SPConfig.cfg over to OSPlus.cfg.
+To use your OpenSpades config file as a template/your config file for OpenSpades+, you can copy your SPConfig.cfg over to OSPlus.cfg.
 Please notice that OpenSpades+ uses different default options which you may find helpful.
-You can always set them manually however, see "Useful console variables"
+You can always set them manually however, see ["Useful console variables"](https://github.com/nonperforming/openspadesplus#useful-console-variables)

 ### To-do:
 Remove ragdolls and corpses cleaner code